Now that you've collected the Salesforce data you need for the Sales Quote document using Query Builder, it's time to build the Document Template.

 - If you upload the offline file instead of the online one, the Template Document URL becomes empty, the "Document Template Id" value is changed, and the offline file is attached to the record.

-Although the "Template Document Id" field is not shown on the DOCX Document Template layout, it still holds the corresponding value in the background.
+Although the "Template Document Id" field is not shown on the Document Template layout, it still holds the corresponding value in the background.
 The field gets automatically populated with the ID of the DOCX or XLSX file, once you upload it to the Document Template.

 The "Template Preview" tab on Azure templates won't have the file preview, cause this feature works only for Google Docs and Google Sheets template types.

-The following step is to style the created document using Maven Add-in.
+The following step is to style the created document using the Maven Add-in.
 Use the links below to read the instructions:

 Follow the steps below to create a "Document Template" record: